 - Prepare cakes and allow to cool

-- Apply orange curd to cake and refrigerate
+- Apply orange curd to cakes and refrigerate

 - Apply frosting to cold cake; refrigerate until about 30 prior to serving